ChrisForsythe/SplunkStuff/DashboardDesign.md

 Yes, variables should be defined in a **:root:** section and always start with two dashes.

+### Unique IDs

+So you followed the above advice and gave a unique ID to each panel, but want common stylings for panels with the same naming pattern?
+Let us assume you named these common panels with the pattern mygraph-foo, mygraph-bar, mygraph-baz...

+{code}
+[class*='mygraph-'] {
+    background-color: var(--bg-mygraph) !important;
+}
+{code}

+Wildcards are your friend.
 ### Cloud

 Splunk Cloud complicates things, because Stylesheets cannot be directly (yet)